 California is not unique in having “implied consent law”, which is found in California Vehicle Code section 23612.
 The “implied consent law” requires drivers to submit to a chemical test upon arrest for Drunk Driving in Los Angeles.
 Many police agencies in California, including CHP, enforce “implied consent laws” by either threatening drivers with harsher punishment if they refuse to submit to a chemical test or by forcing Alcohol Blood Test (a very common practice in Orange County for instance).

 Once DUI defense attorney raises a 4th amendment issue, by alleging that the search was warrantless and therefore presumptively illegal, the burden shifts to the prosecution to show an exception to the search warrant requirement.
-Without doubt, in most DUI cases in Los Angeles during the search and seizure motion, the prosecution will introduce evidence of consent to submit to a chemical test as part of its attempt to shift the burden back to defense.
-The prosecutor however has to prove that the consent to submit to a chemical test was freely and voluntarily given.
+Without a doubt, in most DUI cases in Los Angeles during the search and seizure motion, the prosecution will introduce evidence of consent to submit to a chemical test as part of its attempt to shift the burden back to defense.
+The prosecutor, however, has to prove that the consent to submit to a chemical test was freely and voluntarily given.
 If the police exerted coercion to obtain consent – the chemical test is inadmissible, which is often a critical step to dismiss your DUI in court.
-Consent to alcohol blood test in Los Angeles DUI cases have to be freely given.
+Consent to an alcohol blood test in Los Angeles DUI cases has to be freely given.
 Without freely given consent, the Alcohol Blood Test can be taken with a warrant or with some exceptions to the warrant requirements.

 Legally, it seems there is no substantial difference between voluntary consent to make a statement and voluntary consent to search (Schneckloth v.
 Bustamonte (1973) 412 US 218, 223- 4, 227).
 The court of Appeal in People v.
 Ramirez), relying on U.S. v.
-Carbajal, (9 circuit decision) decided that a five prong test determines whether consent was voluntary.
+Carbajal, (9 circuit decision) decided that a five-prong test determines whether consent was voluntary.

 (1) whether the person was in custody;